nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 A `CommandResult` is created with the generated flashcard `Statistics`.
 It is then passed to `MainWindow`, where the UI is updated to display the retrieved statistics.

-Example: `stats 3` is entered by the user
+Example: `stats 3` is entered by the user.

 It implements the following operations: